MrPiggy92/ScriptedJourneys/README.md

 - **Multiple Maps:** Explore different environments such as dungeons, forests, and towns.
 - **Item Management:** Collect and use items to overcome obstacles.
 - **Mini-bosses:** Fight small bosses as you work your way up the levels.
+- **Spells:** Cast powerful spells to do everything from instantly killing an enemy to teleporting through the map.

 ## Contributing